Spiritual Meaning of Seeing a Villa in a Dream

 What does being locked out of a villa mean in a dream?

-Being locked out of a villa typically signals feelings of exclusion — from success, status, or a life you believe should be yours.
-It can also reflect self-doubt: the door isn't locked by someone else, it's locked because you haven't yet decided you belong inside.
+Being locked out of a villa typically signals feelings of exclusion from success, status, or a life you believe should be yours.
+It can also reflect self-doubt: the door isn't locked by someone else.
+It's locked because you haven't yet decided you belong inside.

 What does a ruined or old villa mean in a dream?